OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:10

-Then David said to Jonathan, “Who will inform me if your father answers you harshly?”
+Then David asked Jonathan, “How will I know if your father responds to you harshly?”

 ## 1 Samuel 20:11